-Geographical factors School's response We have a close Road safty assemblies are annual. proximity to the main Rail safety classes are annual. road.
-Railway lines are in the area.
-Social and economic factors School's response Newton Aycliffe is an We teach children about personal safety and making the right decisions economically deprived to keep themselves safe regarding their behaviour beyond school. area • Y 5 children are given the opportunity to become minipolice.
-They are Town has criminal linked then active in engaging with police and local to violence and Through the Wider Curriculum children are taught about skills for criminal damage work.
-WOTK Close links with local police who are regular visitors in school and school promote the positive links with police in the community.
-Peer group factors School's response Children have older Our curriculum teaches children about the issue of 'peer pressure'. siblings who may be Children engage in different scenarios and are given choices to influential to younger make through role play.
-Children are taught to be confident and family members. assertive through our PSHCE curriculum.
-We also engage in a full week of 'anti-bullying' activities and we Hama fastara high profile this with our school community.
-Home factors School's response Lots of our children are Through our Computing Curriculum, children are taught connected to the about online safety.
-Every child has signed our internet at home and 'Acceptable Use' contract.
-Parents sign an 'Acceptable regularly use gaming Use' contract too. devices to engage in We distribute a monthly online safety newsletter.
-We are online games with their also able to offer one off and timely assemblies and friends. workshops, this proactive and responsive approach allows us to target certain groups of children or individuals and gives us the flexibility to respond to school incidents.
-Parents are also given the opportunity to meet our advisor and talk with him during our parental workshops during 'online safety' week.
+Geographical factors School's response We have a close Crossing patrol • Secure fencing • Reinforcement of parking proximity to main road rules for parents • Local authority informed as issues arise for them to investigate a patrol the school.
+Social and economic factors School's response Local misuse of drugs in PHSE teaching using the Ten Ten scheme which includes the surrounding estate teaching of harmful substances. • Appropriate authorities informed when issues come to light. • CPOMS, cause for concerns, record keeping Peer group factors School's response Children have older Our curriculum teaches children about the issue of 'peer siblings who may be pressure'. • Children engage in different scenarios and are influential to younger given choices to make through role play.
+Children are taught to family members be confident and assertive through our PSHCE curriculum. • We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community. • We encourage any child feeling pressurised to 'talk it out' with an adult.
+Home factors School's response Lots of our children are Through our Computing Curriculum, children are taught about connected to the internet online safety.
+Every child has signed our 'Acceptable Use' at home and regularly contract.
+Parents sign an 'Acceptable Use' contract too. • Our use gaming devices to police e-safety team also delivers specific workshops in relation engage in online games to any online or mobile phone incident.
+This proactive and with their friends. responsive approach allows us to target certain groups of children or individuals and gives us the flexibility to respond to school incidents.